July 10, 2025

 Q2.
 Who were the key performers on Day 1?

-India: Nitish Kumar Reddy struck early with two wickets in one over; Jasprit Bumrah and Ravindra Jadeja added crucial breakthroughs.
+For India, Nitish Kumar Reddy took two wickets in one over, while Jasprit Bumrah and Ravindra Jadeja provided key breakthroughs.

 Q3.
 Did Joe Root score a century?